 - mustard seeds

-Wash and prepare the green beans by trimming off the stems so they fit into the clean jars with a ½ inch of space left at the top of the jar.
+STEP 3: Wash and prepare the green beans by trimming off the stems so they fit into the clean jars.

-Then, mix and heat the brine and carefully pour or ladle it into the filled jars to within a ½ inch of the top, making sure the beans and fully immersed in the brine and there is enough space so that the lid won't touch the brine.
+STEP 6: Mix and heat the brine, then carefully pour or ladle it into the filled jars to within a ยฝ inch of the top, making sure the beans and fully immersed in the brine.

-Seal and Store the beans by placing the lid and rings on each jar.
-Allow the jars to cool at room temperature then tighten the rings and place in the fridge to pickle for a minimum of 48 hours before consuming.
+STEP 7: Seal the jars then allow the jars to cool at room temperature.
+Tighten the rings and place in the fridge to pickle for a minimum of 48 hours before consuming.

 Choose the best green beans- great pickles start with great ingredients.
 You want to choose quality beans that are fresh, mature, firm, and blemish free with no signs of spoilage.
 Opt for green beans a little wider than a pencil.
 Discard any beans with any signs of spoilage, blemishes or imperfections.

 Sterilize- all equipment and tools should be washed and sterilized thoroughly and then dried completely.
 This step helps to prevent any possible contamination.
-Also be sure to wash your hands thoroughly.
+Also be sure to wash your hands thoroughly in advance.

 Wash the produce - again this will help prevent possible contamination and help remove any unwanted pesticides or residues.

 Prep the beans - Cut off the stems, but leaving the pointy ends.
-Trim the beans so they fit in the jars with a minimum ½ inch of space left at the top.
+Trim the beans so they fit in the jars with a minimum ยฝ inch of space left at the top.

-Blanch the beans- this helps retain their bright green colour and reduces foodborne pathogens.
+Blanch the beans- this helps retain their bright green colour and helps reduce foodborne pathogens.

 Don't alter the brine ingredients - a high level of acidity is required to make sure the beans pickle correctly and to help prevent contamination.
 Most quick pickle recipes use a brine with a 1:1 ratio of water and vinegar.